 •Setting up the Recurring Revenue Billing Process:

-✓There are two general types of services that need to be periodically Invoiced:
+✓There are three general types of services that need to be periodically Invoiced:

 1.Central Station Monitoring and monitoring related Service services (e.g., Monitoring, Open and Close Reports, Access Control, Freeze and Carbon Monoxide warning systems)